Skip to main content

 About Pre-Delta

-Predelta National Park (Parque Nacional Pre-Delta) protects approximately 2,400 hectares of the upper Paraná River delta in Entre Ríos Province, northeastern Argentina, near the city of Diamante.
-Established in 1992, it represents the transitional zone where the Paraná River begins to divide into the multiple channels and islands that form the vast Paraná Delta ecosystem.
-The park preserves floodplain forests, marshes, and river islands that are typical of the upper delta, providing habitat for an exceptional diversity of birds and aquatic wildlife.
-It is the smallest national park in Argentina.
+Predelta National Park (Parque Nacional Pre-Delta) protects approximately 2,458 hectares of the upper Parana River delta in Entre Rios Province, northeastern Argentina, near the city of Diamante.
+[1] Established on 13 January 1992 under Law 24,063, it represents the transitional zone where the Parana River begins to divide into the multiple channels and islands that form the vast Parana Delta ecosystem.
+[1] The park preserves floodplain forests, marshes, and river islands typical of the upper delta, providing habitat for an exceptional diversity of birds and aquatic wildlife.
+It is one of the smallest national parks in Argentina and is designated both a Ramsar Site of international wetland importance and an Important Bird and Biodiversity Area (AICA).
+[2]

 Wildlife Ecosystems

 The park supports a rich aquatic and riparian fauna.
 Capybaras are abundant along the waterways, and nutria (coypu) inhabit the reed marshes.
 Marsh deer appear seasonally in drier areas.
-The river channels are home to giant river otters and several species of freshwater fish, supporting artisanal fishing communities.
 Over 260 bird species have been recorded, including the globally endangered yellow cardinal (Gubernatrix cristata), various herons, egrets, rails, and kingfishers.
-The Paraná River itself hosts several species of river dolphins, though they are rarely seen.
+[1] The Parana River itself hosts neotropical river otters and several species of freshwater fish, supporting artisanal fishing communities.
+The park is also recognised as an Important Bird and Biodiversity Area (AICA).
+[Note: giant river otter records for this park could not be confirmed from reliable sources and should be treated as uncertain.]

 Flora Ecosystems

-The park's vegetation reflects the dynamic flooding regime of the Paraná delta system.
-Dense stands of sauce criollo (Salix humboldtiana) and aliso del río (Tessaria integrifolia) fringe river channels.
-Higher ground supports mixed floodplain forest with ceibo (Erythrina crista-galli), ombú, and angico colorado (Parapiptadenia rigida).
+The park's vegetation reflects the dynamic flooding regime of the Parana delta system.
+Dense stands of sauce criollo (Salix humboldtiana) and aliso del rio (Tessaria integrifolia) fringe river channels.
+Higher ground supports mixed floodplain forest with ceibo (Erythrina crista-galli), ombu, and angico colorado (Parapiptadenia rigida).
 Reed beds (Phragmites australis) and bulrush (Scirpus giganteus) cover seasonally flooded depressions.
 The floating aquatic vegetation, including water hyacinth (Eichhornia crassipes), is a characteristic feature of the delta waterways.
+The park contains flora influenced by both the Misiones jungle and the Chaco region, reflecting its transitional position.
+[1]

 Geology